Skip Navigation

 • Leave your cat here until the test has been performed.

 • Take you cat home and make an appointment to bring him/her back for testing in a few days.
-If the test is positive, Animal Control will phone you.
+If the test is positive, Animal Care & Control will phone you.
 If you decide NOT to take the kitten or cat after learning that the test was positive, you may return the kitten or cat and get a refund OR apply the money to the adoption of another kitten or cat.

 If you decide to keep a kitten or cat that tested positive for Feline Leukemia Virus and/or Feline Immunodeficiency Virus, you should consult with your private veterinarian about the disease and how it may affect your animal.
-You, not Anne Arundel County Animal Control, are responsible for the cost of caring for your pet.
+You, not Anne Arundel County Animal Care & Control, are responsible for the cost of caring for your pet.

 Fees